xugezheng/gitlearning/readme.txt

-This is my first step to learn how to use Github
+This is my first step to learn how to use Github.
+Ysz is stupid.